kbalt/env-libvpx-sys/README.md

 Rust bindings to libvpx.

-Allows encoding of VP9 video frames, and together with [WebM](https://crates.io/crates/webm-native), cration of WebM video files.
+Allows encoding of VP9 video frames, and together with [WebM](https://crates.io/crates/webm-native), creation of WebM video files.

 Supports system-wide installations of libvpx.
 Includes bundled FFI for a few versions of libvpx.
 You can also enable `generate` feature of this crate to